Mitsuharu Misawa: Personal life

 Misawa married actress Mayumi Shiina on May 10, 1988.
 They had two children, a daughter named Kaede and a son named Shizuma, who were reported to have been 20 and 17 years of age, respectively, at the time of his death.
 After his death, Mayumi became a majority shareholder in Noah.
 Misawa was very private about his life outside of wrestling, to the point that wrestlers who had known him for decades were unaware that he had children.
 He was also said to have been an avid gamer, and at one point revealed to video game magazine Famitsu a list of his favorite video games.
-Misawa said that Horst Hoffman was influenced by Hoffman's green attire and boots that Misawa wore.
+Misawa said that the green attire and boots he wore were influenced by Horst Hoffman.

 Death

 On June 13, 2009, Misawa teamed with Shiozaki against GHC Tag Team Champions Saito and Smith in a title match at Hiroshima Green Arena.
 The match was supposed to last 37 minutes, but around ten minutes before the scheduled finish, Misawa took a back suplex from Saito.
 Misawa was motionless, and referee Shuichi Nishinaga stopped the match.
 A doctor in attendance attempted to perform CPR, but was unsuccessful, and Misawa's body discolored as emergency medical technicians attempted to revive him with an automated external defibrillator.
-Misawa was taken to the Hiroshima University hospital, where he was pronounced dead at 10:10pm JST, at age 46.
+Misawa was taken to the Hiroshima University hospital, where he was pronounced dead at 10:10 pm JST, at age 46.
 Although Misawa's family invoked a Japanese law that requested the police not publicly release the official cause of death, it was speculated in the official police report to have been a cervical injury, and the Hiroshima Prefectural Police Central Office stated the night after the accident that the "diagnosis was cervical cord transection".
-The injury was specified and reported by Meltzer as the separation of Misawa's first and second cervical vertebrae (atlanto-axial dislocation).
+The injury was specified and reported by Meltzer as a cervical fracture, which separated Misawa's first and second cervical vertebrae, known as atlanto-axial dislocation.